 Changing accountants – how the process works in practice

-If and when that happens, the correct procedure involves the issuance of a Professional Clearance Letter (PCL) – something that facilitates the transfer of all documents and info relating to your company’s tax affairs.
+This facilitates the transfer of all documents and information relating to your company’s tax affairs.

 So, what exactly is involved in switching?